renyulin-f/MoE-DiffIR/README.md

 ### Prepare Datasets:
 We propose a comprehensive benchmark dataset for universal compressed image restoration (CIR), covering 21 types of degradations from 7 popular traditional and learned codecs.
 We propose a comprehensive benchmark dataset for universal compressed image restoration (CIR), covering 21 types of degradations from 7 popular traditional and learned codecs.
-Traditional and learned codecs include HIFIC:
-$$
-C_{SSIM}, \quad C_{PSNR}.
-$$。 Within each codec, we apply three levels of distortions:
+Traditional and learned codecs include HIFIC, $$C_{SSIM}$$, $$C_{PSNR}$$.
+Within each codec, we apply three levels of distortions:
 - **JPEG**: QF=10,15,20
 - **VVC**: QP=37,42,47
 - **HEVC**: QP=37,42,47